NemesisWaVe/Python-for-Data-Analysts/README.md

 The repository is broken down into a few key Python files:

 1.  `introPython.py`: Journey Starts!
 Lots of fun ahead learning basic concepts of python.
-2.  `func&Classes.py`: A quick look at why and how to use functions and classes to keep your code from becoming a tangled mess.Your first step into NumPy for fast and efficient math on large datasets.
+2.  `func&Classes.py`: A quick look at why and how to use functions and classes to keep your code from becoming a tangled mess.
 3.  `NumPy-intro.py`: Your first step into NumPy for fast and efficient math on large datasets.
 Complete overview how NumPy works.
 4.